 We booked our cruise excursion, The Mt.
 Floyen Hiking Tour, before leaving home using Regent’s online service.
 Most cruise lines arriving in Bergen offer a similar tour.

 In Bergen, a guide met our group near the gangway of the ship.
-From there, she led us through the colorful streets of Bryggen, an historic wharf area, as she described the city’s involvement with the Hanseatic League.
+From there, she led us through the colorful streets of Bryggen, an historic wharf area that’s a UNESCO World Heritage site.

 Through the centuries, several fires have damaged Bryggen.
 More than once, using old methods and patterns, the historic town area has been rebuilt preserving the character of the 62 surviving buildings.